cybersaksham/Three-JS/README.md

 ```

 <li>Nearest filters are really good & also performance friendly so we should use them if needed.</li>
-<li>While using Nearest filter on minfilter, we dont need mipmapping so we should diable it.
+<li>While using Nearest filter on minfilter, we dont need mipmapping so we should disable it.
 It enhances the performance.</li>

 ```js
 colorTexture.generateMipmaps = false;